taitulism/Bootstruct/README.md

 	};
 ```

-The `io` moves from one controller to another and inside every controller, from one method to another.
+The `io` moves from one controller to another and inside controllers, from one method to another.
 You move it around by calling `io.next()`:
 ```js
 	module.exports = function (io) {
 		io.res.write('hello ');